Los Angeles gears up for ballot battle over city pensions

-SAN FRANCISCO (Reuters) - Pension changes recently endorsed by the Los Angeles city council don’t go far enough for former Mayor Richard Riordan, who aims to put more aggressive fixes on the city’s May 2013 ballot.
+SAN FRANCISCO, Oct 26 (Reuters) - Pension changes recently endorsed by the Los Angeles city council don’t go far enough for former Mayor Richard Riordan, who aims to put more aggressive fixes on the city’s May 2013 ballot.

-A referendum, if 250,000 signatures are collected by the end of the year, will spice up the political campaign to replace the city’s Democratic mayor as public pensions have become a hot political topic in California and across the nation.

 The changes are estimated to save Los Angeles $4 billion over 30 years, with savings of $30 million to $70 million over the next five years.